majosch/opencast-mt/README.md

 In the `./docker-compose` directory there are also compose files for more production-like setups. `docker-compose.allinone.mariadb.yml` uses a MySQL database instead of H2, while `docker-compose.multiserver.mariadb.yml` demonstrates how to connect the different distributions.
 Replace the compose file in the command above if you want to use them instead.
 You can find more information about the compose files [here](docker-compose/README.md).

-# Images

-Opencast comes in different distributions.
-For each of the official distributions there is a specific Docker image.
-Each version is tagged.
-For example the full image name containing the `admin` distribution at version `4.3` is `opencast/admin:4.3`.
-Leaving the version out will install the latest one.

 ## `allinone`